-UNHCR monitors the national status determination procedures and the criteria applied to determine if an asylum seeker is a refugee
+2. UNHCR monitors the national status determination procedures and the criteria applied to determine if an asylum-seeker is a refugee

-- For UNHCR, providing international protection to refugees is its core function, and in order to exercise its mandate responsibilities, the Office may need to determine whether an individual is a refugee within its competence.
-UNHCR normally conducts refugee status determination to ascertain whether the person concerned should be protected, assisted or, sometimes, resettled to another country, or to give governments advice on refugee status. - Under paragraph 8 of the 1950 Statute and Article 35 of the 1951 Convention, UNHCR has a responsibility to supervise the application of the provisions of the 1951 Convention and 1967 Protocol in States which are Party to these instruments.
+- Under paragraph 8 of the 1950 Statute and Article 35 of the 1951 Convention, UNHCR has a responsibility to supervise the application of the provisions of the 1951 Convention and 1967 Protocol in States which are Party to these instruments.
 UNHCR exercises its supervisory role by monitoring both the procedures and the criteria applied, and through interventions on behalf of applicants, as and where appropriate. - In most States, provision has been made for the involvement of UNHCR, at least in an advisory/consultative capacity.
 In some countries, UNHCR actually participates in the national refugee status determination procedure.
-Depending on the circumstances, this may take different forms, for example: - Preparing a case for consideration by the national eligibility authority (e.g. registration, preliminary interview, file preparation, presentation to the national authority); - Voting on the asylum application or participating as an observer/advisor at the first-instance stage; - Voting on the asylum application or participating as an observer/advisor at the appeal or review stage; - Reviewing inadmissibility or rejection decisions of applicants who are due to be expelled. - Moreover, in certain countries which are Party to the 1951 Convention and/or 1967 Protocol, but where national asylum determination procedures have not yet been established, UNHCR conducts refugee status determination on behalf of the State.
+Depending on the circumstances, this may take different forms, for example: - Preparing a case for consideration by the national eligibility authority (e.g. registration, preliminary interview, file preparation, presentation to the national authority); - Expressing its view on the asylum application or participating as an observer/advisor at the first instance stage; - Expressing its view on the asylum application or participating as an observer/advisor at the appeal or review stage; - Reviewing inadmissibility or rejection decisions with regard to applicants who are due to be forcibly returned. - Moreover, in certain countries which are Party to the 1951 Convention and/or 1967 Protocol, but where national asylum determination procedures have not yet been established, UNHCR conducts refugee status determination on behalf of the State (e.g. in Turkey).

-3. According to the 1951 Convention, five criteria must be met for a person to qualify as a refugee:
+3. According to the 1951 Convention, a number of criteria must be met for a person to qualify as a refugee: